jainr3/TableTennisTracker/README.md

   <img src="img/flask_app_run.png" alt="Flask App Run">
 </div>

-6. Then go to the url that appears to view the video stream!
+2. Then go to the url that appears to view the video stream!

-<p align="right">[<a href="#top">Top</a>]</p>

-## Usage

-For best performance, mount the phone on a tripod.
-Then aim the phone's camera at the table so it is level with the surface and centered at the net.

 <p align="right">[<a href="#top">Top</a>]</p>